John Osborne (broadcaster): Career

-Osborne became the presenter of the DMC Mixing Championships from 1992–94.
+Osborne became the presenter of the DMC Mixing Championships from 1992 to 1994.
 In the '80s and '90s he wrote articles for the music press.

 In 1996 Osborne started working in legal local radio.
 He joined Invicta FM, the independent local radio station for Kent owned by Capital Radio.
 His interviews included The Spice Girls, Boyzone, Craig David, Jim Kerr and Robin Gibb.
 He presented various radio shows including The Wind Down Zone, Just 80's, Boogie Years, The Online Request Show and the afternoon weekday slot and the Friday and Saturday night Club Dance Show.
 He appeared at most nightclubs in Kent during this time.

 Virgin/Absolute Radio

 In 2002 Osborne joined Virgin Radio.
 He presented many different shows but mainly Virgin Party Classics and Early Breakfast, also covering daytime shows including breakfast and drive-time.
 He continued to guest DJ at clubs such as Strawberry Moons, Club Boulevard and The Electric Ballroom where he broadcast the New Year's Eve show on Virgin Radio.
 He continued writing for newspapers and magazines.

 When Virgin became Absolute Radio began presenting Weekend Breakfast and mid-week overnights, also filling in for absent DJs.